-- Following the slide presentations, the conference will convene in the Connector building where students who have chosen the poster presentation format will present their work.
+- Following the slide presentations, the students who have chosen the poster presentation format will present their work.

-- Reception: The event includes a reception during the poster presentation so that guests can nibble and sip as they work their way around the room to engage the student presenters.
+- Reception (not available during this year's virtual event: The event includes a reception during the poster presentation so that guests can nibble and sip as they work their way around the room to engage the student presenters.

 What’s in it for You, the Student?

 You will have the experience of taking part in an academic-style conference, which we believe will be a memorable experience for all those who participate.
 You will be able to share the hard work you have done with the community and will be able to put this on a resume for transfer applications.
 It is also our hope that you will bring your presentation to the larger statewide honors scholarship conference in April, or attend to take in its many offerings!